Book an Appointment

 03

-You perform short, simple exercises at home (usually just a few minutes a day) to strengthen the tongue and retrain nasal breathing habits.
+You’ll practice short, simple exercises at home each day to strengthen the tongue and support healthier breathing and swallowing habits.

 04